dm-vdo/vdoestimator/README.md

 This is a tool to estimate space savings from the dm-vdo device mapper device

-See BUILD.md for instructions on building to tool.
+See BUILD.md for instructions on building the tool.